Italy’s Great Hill Towns

 I've been bringing my tour groups to the home of Cecilia and Corrado Bottai since their parents were running the place.
 When I see the new generation taking over, and Cecilia pouring the family's wine into my glass, I feel the pride the Bottais have in sharing the fruit of their heritage and hard work with a visitor from so far away.

 With a few bottles of Orvieto Classico in our trunk, we're ready for more hill towns.
 Crossing from Umbria into Tuscany, our next stop is Cortona.

 Cortona has a history that goes back 2500 years to Etruscan times.
 It grew to its present size between the 13th and 15th centuries, when it was a colorful and crowded city.
 It was conquered by the regional powerhouse Florence, and eventually absorbed into its realm.

 When Florence took over Cortona, its captains ruled the city from here, the Casali Palace.

-Back then — like today — occupation was a thankless task and every six months or so Florence would send in a new captain.
-When the new captain arrived he would establish his rule by inserting his family coat of arms into the building's wall.
+Back then — like today — occupation was a thankless task, and every six months or so Florence would have to send in a new captain.
+When the new captain arrived he would establish his rule by putting his family coat of arms into the building's wall.

-While Cortona is extremely popular with Americans lately, its rustic and gritty personality survives.
+While Cortona is extremely popular with Americans lately, its gritty personality survives.

 My friend and fellow tour guide, Giovanni Adreani — whose family goes back seven centuries in Cortona — is joining us.